grafana/tempo/docs/sources/helm-charts/tempo-distributed/release-notes/_index.md

 <!--
 Helm chart release notes currently live in the helm-charts repo.
-Use this short code if or when the release notes are moved to live with the doc.
+Use this short code if or when the release notes are moved to live with the doc in the tempo repo.
 {{< section menuTitle="true" >}}
 -->